 Ffion is a final year Adult Nursing (BN) student at Cardiff University.
 She works part-time as a nursing assistant on the acute medical wards.
 Ffion has also worked with a medical research team at Cardiff University.
 As a student nurse, she has cared for many people who have expressed their concerns with their sexual health.
 She believes that sex and relationship (RSE) education in schools, colleges and Universities is suboptimal across the UK.
 Ffion is qualified to deliver RSE lessons in schools with the student-led charity ‘Sexpression’.
 Ffion was also the Treasurer for the Sexual Health Awareness Group (@shag_cu on Instagram) and co-hosted the sex positive radio show ‘The Clinic’ with Xpress Radio show in 2021.
 You will find Ffion deep in a book or on her yoga mat in her spare time!

-And then there are our strong, independent, creative contributors.
-Why not come on board and join them in sharing incredible work on our platform?
-Make sure to join our creative forums for information about new creative opportunities as well!
+Then there are our strong, independent, creative contributors.
+Why not come on board and join them in sharing your work on our platform?